metrica-sports/codeball/docs/format-for-play.md

  ],
 ```

-This is how patterns will be listed in Metrica Play for each game:
+This is how patterns will be listed in Play for each game:

 ![image.png](https://storage.googleapis.com/slite-api-files-production/files/e161fbb9-ed22-4329-98f7-5a8d0c0b2285/image.png)